 Fortune Smiles On The Prepared

-It was Louis Pasteur who said that “fortune smiles on the prepared mind,” and I believe that holds true for wanna be travelers as well.
-In order to make those dream vacations happen we need to be constantly preparing, taking small steps day to day, in order to lay the ground work of making them possible.
+It was Louis Pasteur who said that “fortune smiles on the prepared mind,” and I believe that holds true for wannabe travelers as well.
+In order to make those dream vacations happen, we need to be constantly preparing, taking small steps day to day, in order to lay the groundwork for making them possible.

 There are plenty of services out there who will want to help you get a passport but your best bet is to head to the State Department’s website and follow their “passport wizard” to find the best way to get yours.

-If this is your first time obtaining a U.S. passport it will cost you $135. $110 for the passport and a $25 execution fee.
+If this is your first time obtaining a U.S. passport it will cost you $145. $110 for the passport and a $35 execution fee.
+(Click here for complete & current fee schedule)

 Documents You’ll Need